ameserole/geoip-attack-map/README.md

 4. Add headquarters latitude/longitude to hqLatLng variable in **index.html**
 5. Use syslog-gen.py, or syslog-gen.sh to simulate dummy traffic "out of the box."
 6. **IMPORTANT: Remember, this code will only run correctly in a production environment after personalizing the parsing functions.
 The default parsing function is only written to parse ./syslog-gen.sh traffic.**
+7. Make sure to add the appropriate ssl certificate paths to `AttackMapServer.py`

 ### Bugs, Feedback, and Questions
 If you find any errors or bugs, please let me know.
 Questions and feedback are also welcome, and can be sent to mcmay.web@gmail.com, or open an issue in this repository.